-I'm Melissa, thanks for checking out my blog.
+I'm Melissa, thanks for checking THE UN-WEDDING.

 CONGRATULATIONS if you are about to embark on the crazy journey that is marriage.
 I've loved every minute of it so far, even if things aren't always rosy.